 But after a while, all the bizarre things both on and off base just seem normal: Fake casualties strewn on the streets, sniper battles in the parking garage, grocery store devoid of molasses and toddler toothpaste for months on end, counterfeit designer purses on every arm and all the latest movies for five bucks a pop.
 Check, check, check, check, check!

-Now, many of my pals are leaving for better different places: Germany, Hawaii, Texas.
+Now, many of my pals are leaving forbetter different places: Germany, Hawaii, Texas.
 Yes, even Texas is better different than here.
 Louisiana, now, that's a different story, and one for another day.

 So many people leaving, along with our upcoming trip to Seattle (Target!
 Goodwill!
 Cupcakes!) makes me realize how freakishly abnormal this place truly is.
 Missiles, razor wire and faux bodies on a walk?
 Not normal.
+Crowds in the street pawing at your kids?
+Not normal.
+Breathing contaminated dust from China all spring?
+Not normal.
+Not knowing where you'll be come New Year's?

 Okay, I'm done now.
 All of a sudden I have a hankering to go out on the deck and beat some crawfish to a pulp.
 Please send your best funklet cure to storiesfromkorea@gmail.com, or share in the comments.
 I'm pretty sure some of my closest friends could use them too.
 After all, they have to live in the can with me.